Behind the scenes of digitalisation in mining: How data innovation drives intelligent integration

 2Shell.
 2020.
 “OREN: Shell and IBM Create Innovation Software and Services Marketplace for Mining.” shell.com. (accessed 1 December 2021)

 The world is changing, and new ways of thinking and working are needed to enable businesses to transform and decarbonise.
-Our ‘Perspectives’ hub shares insights and ideas to help business leaders realise the potential of their people and organisation.
+Our ‘Perspectives’ content hub shares insights and ideas to help business leaders realise the potential of their people and organisation.

 See the real-world examples that prove there is more than one way to achieve sustainable success.